flavors-js/flavors/README.md

 #### JSON loader

-Configuration definition is the same as JavaScript loader [general configuration definition](#general-configuration-definition) except that obviously `load` property can be only an object.<br>
+Configuration definition is the same as when using JavaScript loader [general configuration definition](#general-configuration-definition) except that obviously `load` property can be only an object.<br>
 You can use this loader with `require('flavors/jsonLoader')` (for example in `loaders` [option](#loaders-option)).

 ### Parameters